Best Payment Gateways for Small Businesses in 2026

 Strengths

-- Global card support
+- Strong card payment support

-- Subscription billing
+- Recurring billing

 Stripe is excellent for card payments and recurring billing.
 However, fees can add up for high-volume merchants.
 In contrast, some crypto payment processors like BlockBee offer volume-based pricing, where fees decrease as transaction volume increases.